Skip to main content

 For more information about the Direct Costs tool, see the Direct Costs landing page.

-Owners with an upstream budget approval requirement (or an internal general contractor) often find value using the Prime Contract tool to set up upstream contracts and invoices.
-After your budget is set up and visible in the project's Budget tool, you can create your project's prime contract.
-This is where all of your receivable invoices (also called, upstream billings) and prime contract change orders will be created and managed.
-If a project's budget and prime contract are identical or if the prime contract is a division-level summary of the budget, then the budget can be used to create the prime contract.
-Often, the internal budget and the external prime contract have different levels of detail, so the prime contract is not just a division-level summary of the budget.
+Owners with an upstream budget approval requirement (or an internal general contractor) often find value using the Funding tool to set up upstream contracts and invoices.
+After your budget is set up and visible in the project's Budget tool, you can create your project's funding.
+This is where all of your receivable invoices (also called, upstream billings) and funding change orders will be created and managed.

 Commitments Tool